Devon1337/EconomyBot/README.md

 - ~~Finish the base model~~
 - ~~Setup Windows Form application~~ (Coming 1.1a)
-- Store All the bot data to a file
+- ~~Store All the bot data to a file~~
-- Add extensibility to the bot
+- ~~Add extensibility to the bot~~
-- Add cross os support
-- Add CSV file or something relative to do bank storage
 - turn int32 into int64 or int long
-- remove the dictionary instead for file name.
+- ~~remove the dictionary instead for file name.~~
-- maybe not confirmed maybe setup all the data to online and link the usernames to a Unique ID (SQL)

 # Update Notice
 ## Update 1.1a (Windows Form)
 - Added a window that will startup with the application

+## Update 1.5 (yes a big leap)
+- Added mutliple class relating to shared public data amongst multiple languages to allow linking discord with the games chat (write in ASCII)
+- added extensibility with public libraries pertaining to the bot
+- added file logging (can disable) but still kept dictionary as a cache

 #Bugs
 - ~~Will not shutdown with regular methods~~ (Fixed in update 1.1 b)